-Pike County Hands of Hope is a Christ-centered organization dedicated to providing compassion and hope to the homeless and near-homeless families and individuals by meeting their basic and urgent needs of food, clothing and shelter.
+Pike County Hands of Hope (PCHOH) is a Christ-centered organization dedicated to providing compassion and hope to Pike County’s homeless and near-homeless families and individuals by meeting their basic and urgent needs of food, clothing, and shelter.

 - Amplifying their voices, which is essential to the public policy debate, by raising public awareness through advocacy.

 Our goal is to provide immediate assistance through referrals to appropriate government offices, social service agencies, and faith-based organizations.
-We at PCHOH are here to listen and offer our help where we can.
+We are here to listen and offer our help where we can.

 PCHOH will not exclude, deny benefits to, or otherwise discriminate in the provision of services or support against any person, religious belief, race, color, nation of origin, age, sex, sexual orientation, gender identity, or association preferences.